BadCLIP: Trigger-Aware Prompt Learning for Backdoor Attacks on CLIP: Experiments

 \textbf{Datasets.} \ As mentioned in Section \ref{sec:threat_model}, we evaluate our BadCLIP under four settings of training data.
 Following \cite{zhou2022conditional,zhou2022learning}, we adopt 11 datasets, including ImageNet \cite{deng2009imagenet}, Caltech101 \cite{fei2004learning}, OxfordPets \cite{parkhi2012cats}, StanfordCars \cite{krause20133d}, Flowers102 \cite{nilsback2008automated}, Food101 \cite{bossard2014food}, FGVCAircraft \cite{maji2013fine}, SUN397 \cite{xiao2010sun}, DTD \cite{cimpoi2014describing}, EuroSAT \cite{helber2019eurosat}, and UCF101 \cite{soomro2012ucf101}.
 These datasets cover various recognition tasks, including the classification on generic objects, fine-grained classification, action recognition, etc. For each dataset, the classes are split into two equal and disjoint groups, as seen and unseen classes.
 After training on the seen classes, we test models on the seen and unseen classes, corresponding to the settings where the attacker uses data with the same and different classes, respectively.
 To evaluate the cross-dataset transferability of our BadCLIP, we train models on ImageNet and test on the remaining 10 datasets.
 In the cross-domain experiments, we use ImageNet as the source dataset for training and its domain-shifted variants as target datasets for testing, including ImageNetV2 \cite{recht2019imagenet}, ImageNet-Sketch \cite{wang2019learning}, ImageNet-A \cite{hendrycks2021natural}, and ImageNet-R \cite{hendrycks2021many}.

 \textbf{Implementation details.} In our experiments, unless otherwise specified, ViT-B/16 is used as the image encoder's backbone, the number of labeled training examples per class is 16 (i.e., 16-shot), and the context length $N$ is set as 4.
-We also discuss other choices in Appendix A. We optimize $\bm{\delta}$ for 3 epochs with a fixed learning rate 0.1 in the trigger warm-up stage, and then jointly optimize $\bm{\theta}$ and $\bm{\delta}$ for 10 epochs using 1 epoch of the learning rate warm-up and a cosine annealing scheduler with a learning rate 0.002.
+We optimize $\bm{\delta}$ for 3 epochs with a fixed learning rate 0.1 in the trigger warm-up stage, and then jointly optimize $\bm{\theta}$ and $\bm{\delta}$ for 10 epochs using 1 epoch of the learning rate warm-up and a cosine annealing scheduler with a learning rate 0.002.
 In both stages, we adopt SGD optimizer.
 By default, the maximum noise strength $\epsilon$ is 4 and the first class is chosen as the target class for each dataset.
 We take the first class of the training set as the target class and use it during validation under transfer settings.
 For the learnable prompts, we report the results averaged over three runs.
 All pre-trained weights are drawn from CLIP's released models \cite{radford2021learning}.
+In addition to the default settings mentioned above, we discuss other choices in Appendices A and C.

 \textbf{Evaluation criteria.} We mainly adopt two metrics to evaluate the attack performance, i.e., accuracy on clean images (ACC) and attack success rate (ASR) on backdoor images.
 ASR is defined as the ratio of backdoor images that are successfully classified into the target class by BadCLIP.
 To highlight the performance trade-off between the seen and unseen classes, we compute the harmonic mean of results on the seen and unseen classes for these two metrics, following \cite{xian2017zero,zhou2022conditional}.
 Also, for comparison, we report the accuracy on clean images of zero-shot CLIP \cite{radford2021learning} and two advanced prompt learning methods, i.e., CoOp \cite{zhou2022learning} and CoCoOp \cite{zhou2022conditional}.
 We also compare BadCLIP with a backdoor attack, BadEncoder \cite{jia2022badencoder}.
 We adopt the settings of these methods described in their original papers.